-Content Quality vs. Content Quantity – The Great Content Debate
+Content Quality Vs. Content Quantity – The Great Content Debate

 Content quality vs. content quantity.
 How much content is enough?
 How good does it need to be?
 I wrote a version of this post 7 years ago.
 Then, I was the closing keynote for a content marketing event recently where I realized the debate still rages.
 So here is an update!

 I think it’s easy to take the side of quality in the debate.
 Of course we have to create engaging, helpful and entertaining content.
 And it has to live up to the standards that your brand reputation requires.

 But we have to do all this at a scale that impacts the business.
 We cannot produce one great piece of content every month when the shelf life of content in today’s world is a few days at best and a few seconds at worse.

-“Deadlines are the greatest source of inspiration.”
+“Deadlines are the greatest source of inspiration.” ~ Mark Twain

 So once we pick our publishing schedule, we then demand high standards of quality for each piece that we push out.

 Volume has advantages as well.
 More content equals more insights into what works.
 More content equals more opportunities to drive social engagement.
 More content equals more opportunities to answer your customers’ top questions.